runtimeverification/k/tutorial/1_k/1_lambda/lesson_2/README.md

-K Tutorial --- LAMBDA --- Module Importing, Rules, Variables by Grigore Rosu
+### Lesson 2, LAMBDA: Module Importing, Rules, Variables

 We here learn how to include a predefined module (SUBSTITUTION), how to use it to define a K rule (the characteristic rule of lambda calculus), and how to make proper use of variables in rules.

-Let us continue our lambda.k definition started in the previous lesson.
+Let us continue our `lambda.k` definition started in the previous lesson.

-The "requires" keyword takes a .k file containing language features that are needed for the current definition.
-The predefined features are referred to using their relative path from the k/include folder.
+The `requires` keyword takes a `.k` file containing language features that are needed for the current definition.
+The predefined features are referred to using their relative path from the [k/include](/include/) folder.
 Thus, the command

     require "modules/substitution.k"

 says that the subsequent definition of LAMBDA needs the generic substitution, which is predefined in file modules/substitution.k under the folder k/include.